 Bicycling is also a great way to get around the island – you can even bring your own on the ferry (however, it does require you to reserve space on the boat).
 Otherwise, there are many companies on the island who offer bike rentals, including electric bikes.

 The Avalon Transit serves the city, and makes stops at various points of interest.
 Currently, service is offered between 8am-6pm on Saturdays and Sundays.
 The fare is $2 per ride.
-More route information is available here.

 There is no ride share service, but taxis are available.
 Keep in mind that fares are on the high side due to the high cost of fuel on the island.

-How Long to Stay on Catalina Island?
+How Long Should You Spend on Catalina Island?

 Catalina Island is a popular day trip destination from Los Angeles or Orange County (as well as a port destination for cruises), and you can definitely see the main highlights in the day.